publish_ci_dispatch

 Attacks that exploit this kind of access

 Alias of publish_run for CI-oriented clients.
 Use allow_github_fallback=true when you want GitHub dispatch as the fallback path after Yaver/local execution fails.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 publish_ci_dispatch accepts 3 parameters: dir, target, allow_github_fallback.
 The full parameter table on this page comes from the server's own tool schema.